DEPRESSION CAN QUALIFY YOUR FOR DISABILITY BENEFITS

 It is when the symptoms of depression become a chronic, daily occurrence that interferes with the ability to perform activities of daily living, such as working, going to the store, and interacting with family and friends, that it becomes known as Major Depressive Disorder.

-In order to win benefits from the Social Security Administration for depression, you must not be able to work due to your depressive symptoms.
+In order to win benefits from the Social Security Administration for depression, you must not be able to work due to your symptoms.
 For example, everyone experiences trouble with sleeping a few times a year, but if you cannot sleep night after night and you pace the house worrying about things you cannot control, that could be a symptom of severe depression or anxiety.

 THE TWO ELEMENTS SSA REQUIRES FOR DEPRESSION

 However, if you have these symptoms and you are not able to work, you may qualify for benefits.
-Sure signs of depression are avoiding others and failing to keep appointments.
+Sure signs of depression are trying to avoid others and failing to keep appointments.
 You also know you have depression if you can’t take care of yourself or you are unable to eat or sleep.
 Disability benefits also come with Medicare or Medicaid.
 These two programs provide you with the health insurance you need to get treatment.
 Call our office or contact our law office and ask us now whether or not you qualify for SSDI and SSI benefits.

 Millions of people suffer from depression, yet still manage to go to work and function in their daily lives.
 Many people are found to have depression or Bipolar Disorder, but their symptoms are controlled with medication.
 Therefore, they are able to work.
-When depressive symptoms become so severe you cannot work or function in daily life, then you should apply for Social Security Disability or Supplemental Security Income benefits.
+When depression symptoms become so severe you cannot work or function in daily life, then you should apply for Social Security Disability or Supplemental Security Income benefits.

 DEPRESSION QUALIFIES FOR SSD BENEFITS UNDER LISTING 12.04 – PARTS A, B, & C